-One of the deepest privacy threats commonly called triangulation. from mobile phones-yet one that is often completely invisible-is the way that they announce your whereabouts all day (and all night) long through the signals they broadcast.
+One of the deepest privacy threats from mobile phones-yet one that is often completely invisible-is the way that they announce your whereabouts all day (and all night) long through the signals they broadcast.
 There are various ways that an individual phone's location can be tracked by others.